Cybercrime: Intelligence

 As cybercrime proliferated, a professional ecosystem evolved to support individuals and groups seeking to profit from cybercrime activities.
 The ecosystem has become quite specialized, and includes malware developers, botnet operators, professional cybercrime groups, groups specializing in the sale of stolen content, and so forth.
 A few of the leading cybersecurity companies have the skills and resources to follow the activities of these individuals and groups.
 A wide variety of information that can be used for defensive purposes is available from these sources, for example, technical indicators such as hashes of infected files and malicious IPs/URLs, as well as strategic information profiling the goals and techniques of the profiled groups.
 Much of it is freely available, but consistent, ongoing access typically requires a subscription.
 Some in the corporate sector see a crucial role for artificial intelligence in the future development of cybersecurity.

 Interpol's Cyber Fusion Center began a collaboration with key cybersecurity players to distribute information on the latest online scams, cyber threats, and risks to internet users.
 Since 2017, reports on social engineering frauds, ransomware, phishing, and other attacks have been distributed to security agencies in over 150 countries.

 Spread of cybercrime

-The increasing prevalence of cybercrime has resulted in more attention to computer crime detection and prosecution.

-Hacking has become less complex as hacking communities disseminate their knowledge through the internet.
-Blogs and social networks have contributed substantially to information sharing, so that beginners can benefit from older hackers' knowledge and advice.

-Furthermore, hacking is cheaper than ever.
-Before the cloud computing era, in order to spam or scam, one needed a variety of resources, such as a dedicated server; skills in server management, network configuration, and network maintenance; and knowledge of internet service provider standards.
+Before the cloud computing era, in order to spam or scam, one needed a variety of resources, such as a dedicated server; skills in server management, network configuration, and network maintenance; and knowledge of Internet service provider standards.
 By comparison, a software-as-a-service for mail is a scalable and inexpensive bulk e-mail-sending service for marketing purposes that could be easily set up for spam.
 Cloud computing could help cybercriminals leverage their attacks, whether brute-forcing a password, improving the reach of a botnet, or facilitating a spamming campaign.